yspacedev/midi2tesla/README.md

 required parameter: input: String with path and filename to midi file to convert.

 optional parameters:
-- --reference_path or -p deteremines what root path to look for files in
+- --reference_path or -p determines what root path to look for files in
 - --output overrides the default save file name
 - --folder or -f will use /input and /output folders
 - --duty_cycle or -d controls the maximum duty cycle parameter